matt001k/HXM8/README.md

 ## ESP8266 Server Interface Testing

-Further explanation and testing of the ESP8266 Wi-Fi communication can be viewed at:
+Further explanation and testing of the ESP8266 Wi-Fi communication, along with how information is logged can be viewed at:

 <p align="center">
   <a href=https://github.com/matt001k/CAN_WIFI_MODULE>CAN_WIFI_COMMUNICATION</a>
 </p>

 Messages were able to be communicated to and from the server through the ESP8266 and over the CAN Bus.

+## STM32 and PCA 9685 Interface

+## Circuit Design